 Born in Novi Sad in 1859, Milica was the daughter of Svetozar Miletić and Anka Milutinović.
-They bore nine children together, out of which only two survived – the first, Milica, and the seventh, a son named Slavko.
-The period in which Milica was growing up and developing was characterized by vigorous struggles for national liberation.
-It is no wonder therefore that she was christened after Milica Stojadinović Srpkinja, whose poems were inspired by the idea of the Serbian state and the struggle for national liberation.
+They had nine children together, out of which only two survived – the first, Milica, and the seventh, a son named Slavko.
+The period in which Milica grew up was characterized by vigorous struggles for national liberation.
+It is no wonder, therefore, that she was christened after Milica Stojadinović Srpkinja, whose poems were inspired by the idea of the Serbian state and the struggle for national liberation.
 On October 25, 1885, she married Jaša Tomić.
 They had no children.
 She died in 1944 in Belgrade.

 |Place of birth||Novi Sad|

 Milica received her education in Novi Sad, Pest, and Vienna.
 She was fluent in four languages: Hungarian, German, French, and English.
 Prior to the incarceration of her father, which was a great blow to her family, she had been preparing for medical studies in Switzerland.
 Having to take on a part of his responsibilities, she was forced to give up medicine.
 She published her first literary works in the German magazine Gartenlaube.